Ten Great Book Description Headlines and Why They Work

 Number one, it talks about interviewing the world’s greatest financial minds.
 People love these types of books because it’s not just ONE person’s opinion.
 It’s the opinion of the many (i.e. world’s greatest financial minds).
 This concept is what made Napoleon Hill’s book so famous—he interviewed many 19th century greats including Andrew Carnegie.

-Also, in the beginning of this headline, there is very specific number.
+Also, in the beginning of this headline, there is a very specific number.
 It’s not just some or many of the world’s greatest financial minds, it’s in fact “fifty of the world’s greatest financial minds.”
 This solidifies the validity of this claim.
 Vague words like “many” or “a bunch” would not get the trust of the audience because so many people often make those claims.

 The next item in this headline that really grabs your attention is the “step-by-step playbook.”
 People like to be taken by the hand and shown how to do something.